 MANUSCRIPT SUBTITLE:

-State your theme or argument in 50 words or less.
+State your theme, vision, or argument in 50 words or less.

-What is exciting about your manuscript?
-Please state in three bullet points
+What is exciting about your manuscript, and how does it speak to Gaudy Boy?
+Does it say or contribute something new to the current cultural, social, or political environment?
+Please state in three or more bullet points.

+List three previously published titles that you believe are comparable to your book, and highlight any similarities or differences.

-What is your target audience hy will this book appeal to and/or benefit this group?
+What is your target audience, i.e. who will read your book?
+Why will this book appeal to and/or benefit this group?

 What is the estimated word count?

 Will there be pictures, graphs or other illustrations?
 Please indicate if copyright permissions will be required, if any images should be in colour, and if any illustrations will need to be redrawn.